linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ### Terraform backend setup

-Add these lines to the `backend.tf` files in the given environment:
+Uncomment these lines in the `backend.tf` files in the given environment:

 ```
 terraform {